solarsamuel/pi5_whisper_voice_assistant/README.md

 cd whisper.cpp

-In the whisper.cpp directory open up the Makefile and add "-lgpiod" to the end of the line starting with CC_SDL and save the Makefile.
+In the whisper.cpp directory open up the Makefile and add "-lgpiod" to the end of the line starting with CC_SDL (around like 347) and save the Makefile.
 This links the newly installed gpiod library.
 Otherwise you'll get a linking error.
 CC_SDL=`sdl2-config --cflags --libs` -lgpiod

 Download the model(s) that you'd like to use.
 Raspberry pi 4 only works well with tiny.en.
 Raspberry pi 5 works well up to small.en